perholmes/UnityAutoBundles/README.md

 # Downsides

-* It may bundle some things that won't be used by anyone.
-We could create more filters, or tags to handle this.
-Or just ignore it, CDN storage is cheap.
-We only care about end-users not downloading more than they need.
-* It's unknown how it scales.
-Hasn't been tested with tens of thousands of assets.
+* It uses more file handles to open more bundles at runtime.
+But this is drastically reduced in latest version.
-* It's many more web requests.
+* It's more web requests.
 But with concurrent requests set to just 32, you don't feel any slowdown.
-* It's unknown how much overhead is added with individual bundle files.
-But it's surely less than downloading just one JPG you don't need.

 # How To Install